 That’s because, with few exceptions, the new regulations require the data subject to define what you can do with their data, and once you obtain consent you will have increased flexibility to experiment with customer interaction.
 Customers will be protected by their ability to give and withdraw consent, and your organization will be protected by having clean lines of sight into all your data, so you know exactly what you can and cannot use, and how.
 You can use this confidence to innovate new ways of doing business altogether.

 The GDPR comes into full effect in less than a year.
 It’s definitely crunch time, but it’s not too late.
 Your GDPR readiness strategy needs to span people, process and technology.
 Many organizations will be able to preserve some of the processes they already have, while building on them to fill in any gaps.
 Some steps toward GDPR readiness include documenting which personal data you hold, reviewing current privacy notices, and in some cases, designating a “Data Protection Officer” to take responsibility for compliance.
 But the real end goal for each organization should be an end-to-end, unified governance strategy.

 IBM has already started helping clients on their journeys with a comprehensive approach spanning governance, employee training and communications, processes, data and security.
 There is no one-size-fits-all solution for becoming GDPR compliant, so it’s important to find a partner who can evaluate your readiness on all fronts and help you create a detailed roadmap for compliance that’s tailored to your business.

-On June 22nd IBM will host the Fast Track Your Data event,where you can learn about preparing for GDPR.
-I will be joined by John Bowman, Senior Principal at Promontory, an IBM company, who was the UK’s lead negotiator on the current data-protection standards as well as a key player in their evolution.
-Register now for the web broadcast or the live event in Munich.
+On June 22nd IBM hosted the Fast Track Your Data event in Munich,where attendees learned about preparing for GDPR.
+I was joined by John Bowman, Senior Principal at Promontory, an IBM company, who was the UK’s lead negotiator on the current data-protection standards as well as a key player in their evolution.
+Be sure to watch the replay now.

 Parting thoughts: data as a human issue